How To Choose Your Mask

 Side lenses are great for increasing vision so well worth getting.

-You get masks with frames or frameless.
+You get masks with plastic frames or they are quite simply frameless.
 The frameless use the glass lens as support and allow the lens to be closer to the eye.
-Better vision but more money.
+They usually have Better vision but more are slightly more expensive.

 Really expensive top quality masks have metal frames instead of plastic.